Mexico’s Best All-Inclusive Resorts

 Royal Hideaway Playacar

-This 13-acre Playa del Carmen mainstay has been wooing all-inclusive lovers ever since it opened nearly 20 years ago.
+This 13-acre Playa del Carmen mainstay has been wooing all-inclusive lovers ever since it opened two decades ago.
 The 200 rooms, including a clutch of two- and three-level villas, are done up in the Spanish colonial style, with wood beams, lattice-wood headboards, and Carrera marble everywhere, while the food at the downstairs restaurants is distinctly global—think Pan-Asian specialities, including hibachi.
 Get your heart pumping with an hour of sailing, windsurfing, or a game of basketball—or better yet, head into the city, just a five-minute walk down the street, for some prime shopping and people watching.

 Grand Velas Los Cabos

 Los Cabos is on the verge of a hotel boom, as a Ritz-Carlton Reserve, Nobu, and Montage vie for beach space along its glittering coastline.
 Beating them all to the punch was the design-forward Grand Velas, one of the best all-inclusive resorts in Mexico.
-Its half-moon shape means all 304 suites have ocean views and private terraces (or personal pools), while its Instagram-worthy open-air entrance sets the tone for the equally spectacular bilevel spa, four bars, five restaurants, and soon-to-come gallery for contemporary Mexican art.
+Its half-moon shape means all 304 suites have ocean views and private terraces (or personal pools), while its Instagram-worthy open-air entrance sets the tone for the equally spectacular bilevel spa, four bars, five restaurants, and gallery for contemporary Mexican art.

 Zoëtry Paraiso de la Bonita Riviera Maya